gThomas99/MIXXX_Denon_MC-2000_Controller/README.md

 - Ensure the controller is enabled (checkbox checked).
 - If needed, assign the mapping manually by selecting the correct XML file.

-On startup all the lights on controller are turned on for a second to show successful initialization.
-If the required libraries are missing the 'VINYL MODE' lights will blink and then turn off: this is a fatal error and controller will not operate.

 ---

 ## 🏁 Usage <a name = "Usage"></a>

 Summary of implemented controls.
+Denon-MC2000-MIDI-mappings.csv is a table showing all the command implemented and their midi-mapping.

+On startup all the lights on controller are turned on for a second to show successful initialization.
+If the required libraries are missing the 'VINYL MODE' lights will blink and then turn off: this is a fatal error and controller will not operate.
+Volumes and other pots are set to safe levels, move any slider or knob to get MIXXX to register the actual level on the controller.

 ## Deck Controls